Perennials/articles/Nodejs-introduction-for-synchronous-guys.md

-Well it happens that nodejs's behavior in regards to callbacks is consistent, and callbacks are called "on next tick" (read more below), so this edge case will not actually occur, but this is something that is not documented and you can learn by experience and by looking at the sources, and the latter is not a something that anyone in their right mind should expect from their users.
+Well it happens that nodejs's behavior in regards to callbacks is consistent, and callbacks are called "on next tick" (read more below), so this edge case will not actually occur, but this is something that is not documented and you can learn by experience and by looking at the sources, and the latter is not something that anyone in their right mind should expect from their users.
 I wanted to point nevertheless that async logic can be very tricky.